josephgodwinkimani/fastify-starters/README.md

-# Fastify v3 Starter Template with Fastify, Swagger, Playwright and Vitest
+# Fastify v3 Starter Template with Fastify, Swagger, Effect, TypeORM, Playwright and Vitest

 This is a starter template for building a Fastify Hybrid (API + web) app with Playwright and Vitest.
-It provides a basic structure for setting up an API + web with Fastify with Playwright for e2e testing and Vitest for unit testing, Swagger for API documentation.
+It provides a basic structure for setting up an API + web with Fastify with **Effect** for providing a structured way to manage side effects, Playwright for e2e testing and Vitest for unit testing, Swagger for API documentation.

 ## Prerequisites